Are you looking for the finest colors to go with pink and white?

 Despite the fact that the pink and yellow are on the more subdued side, the area is nonetheless lively and enjoyable.

-The neutral accent like white will help to balance off the warmer tones and make the area seem light and airy.
+A neutral accent like white will help balance the warmer tones and make the area seem light and airy.

 This beautiful combo can be very uplifting.